bmtwl/SoftDataDiode/README.md

     --key "your-base64-key-here" \
     --output-dir /path/to/filesync
 ```
+### Running as an OS Service
+This will be highly specific to your Operating System.

+There is an example of a systemd service definition in the hardening folder in this repo.
+You should adapt it to your needs, especially the read-write paths and resource limits section. e.g. the example file has cpu usage capped at 5%, which is in the sustainable limits of most VPS services, but which may not be enough for full production.

+## Security Considerations

+Due to the way that modern, stateful firewalls work, there is the possibility that an attacker that has taken control of the "Cloud Server" could abuse incoming UDP connections to send traffic back into the secure network.
+This is further compounded by the fact that the Internet, as it was designed, will attempt to route around blocks in order to deliver traffic.

+>[!NOTE]
+>This system is designed to be reasonably secure by default, but you should know your risk profile and manage it appropriately.
+This can be a major rabbit hole if you decide to be "as secure as possible".

+There are a number of mitigations possible:

+   - Firewalls that support SNAT may be configured with a return address of something like 192.0.2.x (often used as a blackhole address) or an unused internal address as a canary
+   - Switch ACLs to prevent these specific return UDP traffic flows may be created at a choke point
+   - OS level firewalls may be used to attempt to block specific types of traffic.
+Linux iptables is flexible enough to do exactly what we want (statefully deny return traffic)

+These mitigations can generally "stack", allowing a defence in depth approach that approaches a guarantee of security.

+>[!INFO]
+>You might think that block rules on your hardware firewall set to prevent return traffic would be a possible mitigation, but contrary to intuition these will generally not work.
+The packet will be part of an established flow and hit the fast-path before any rules are evaluated.
+YMMV with your specific firewall platform, but be prepared for disappointment.

+All this said, if the sender is behind a NATting firewall then it is highly unlikely that the receiver would be practically able to send a packet back on a different port.
+The firewall would have chosen a random port to forward the traffic from, and if the receiver doesn't send the return packets to the same port, then it would be dropped.
+If the receiver _does_ send packets back to that same randomized port, then it is mapped back to the original port, where there is nothing listening if implemented as per this guide.

+If the sender and receiver have a firewall between them but no form of NAT (ie. sender and receiver can route to each other with no address translation), then suddenly an attacker can choose arbitrary ports, and your job gets somewhat harder.
+This is also true of some kinds of NAT that map a host in a more sophisticated way, like symmetrical NAT or various cone NATs.
+STUN/TURN/ICE/NAT-PMP/PCP/UPnP or other dynamic NAT translation helper protocols or programs being in play may also make the situation more complex and require careful consideration.
+If the host is specified as the "DMZ" host, then it probably has only light protection and should be treated as fully exposed.

+If there can be no hardware firewall in place at all or it is running in Layer 2 "bump-in-wire" mode, you can either try to use the `iptables` rule in the mitigations section to block at the OS level or risk-manage.
+Really, at that point you will not be able to build a data-diode in any real sense and have probably chosen the wrong tool.

+Known mitigation techniques are documented in the "Hardening" section below.
+Scripts are included in the repository to test for potential misconfiguration.

+>[!NOTE]
+>Any return traffic attempting to reach the sender from the receiver is **provably malicious** and will be blocked by network controls.
+This creates clear security events that can be monitored and investigated.

 ## Hardening
 Since this process relies on the behaviour of many systems between the sender and receiver, it is recommended that the path be hardened at as many points as possible.